molleraj/MetaCRAST/README.md

 `fasta-splitter.pl` and `fastq-splitter.pl` depend on File::Util, File::Path, File::Basename, and Getopt::Long.
 Make sure to install these using CPAN (these will be installed by default using `local_install.sh`).

 Dependencies (CPAN): Text::Levenshtein::XS, String::Approx, Getopt::Std, Bio::SeqIO, Bio::Perl, MCE, MCE::Loop, and MCE::Shared

+The readfq subroutine is included within the `MetaCRAST` script itself.
+For more details about readfq, go to its GitHub repository (https://github.com/lh3/readfq).

 A simple local install script is included (`local_install.sh`).
 To clone and install from this repository, follow these commands from your home directory: